-We have paid no cash dividends on our common stock, and there can be no assurance that we will achieve sufficient earnings to pay cash dividends on our common stock in the future.
+We have paid no cash dividends on our common stock, and we may not pay cash dividends on our common stock in the future.
 We intend to retain any earnings to fund our operations.
 Therefore, we do not anticipate paying any cash dividends on our common stock in the foreseeable future.
 In addition, the terms of our credit agreement prohibit the payment of any dividends to the holders of our common stock.